grafana/beyla/docs/sources/_index.md

 ## eBPF overview

-eBPF stands for Extended Berkeley Packet Filter, and allows attaching applications to different points of the Linux Kernel. eBPF applications run in privileged mode and allow the runtime information of the Linux Kernel to be inspected: system calls, network stack, as well as inserting probes in user space applications.
+eBPF allows you to attach applications to different points of the Linux Kernel. eBPF applications run in privileged mode and allow you to specify the runtime information of the Linux Kernel: system calls, network stack, as well as inserting probes in user space applications.

-The eBPF applications are safe, they are compiled for their own [Virtual Machine instruction set](https://docs.kernel.org/bpf/instruction-set.html) and run in a sandboxed environment that verifies each loaded eBPF program for memory access safety and finite execution time.
-Unlike older technologies, such as the natively-compiled Kprobes and Uprobes, there is no chance that a poorly programmed probe will cause the Linux Kernel to hang.
+The eBPF applications are safe and compiled for their own [Virtual Machine instruction set](https://docs.kernel.org/bpf/instruction-set.html) and run in a sandboxed environment that verifies each loaded eBPF program for memory access safety and finite execution time.
+Unlike previous technologies, such as natively compiled kernel modules, there is no chance that a poorly programmed probe can cause the Linux Kernel to hang.

-After being the eBPF binaries have been verified they are compiled with a Just-In-Time (JIT) compiler for the native host architecture (x86-64, ARM64, etc).
-This allows for efficient and fast execution.
+eBPF binaries get verified and compiled with a Just-In-Time (JIT) compiler for the native host architecture such as x86-64 or ARM64 for efficient and fast execution.

 The eBPF code is loaded from ordinary applications running in user space.
 The kernel and the user space applications can share information through a set of well defined communication mechanisms, which are provided by the eBPF specification.
 For example: ring buffers, arrays, hash maps, etc.